italia/verificac19-sdk/README.md

 }
 ```

-⚠️ Rules and signature will be cached in a folder called `.cache`,
+⚠️ By default rules and signature will be cached in a folder called `.cache`,
 to change it please set `VC19_CACHE_FOLDER` env variable.

 👉🏻  See an example [examples/syncdata.js](https://github.com/astagi/verificac19-sdk/blob/master/examples/syncdata.js).

 ### Verify a DCC

-You can verify a DCC using `Certificate` and `Validator`.
+You can verify a DCC using `Certificate` and `Validator` modules.

 ```js
 const {Certificate, Validator} = require('verificac19-sdk');